What is Form 8300

 Of course, there is one key fact that Scott did not take into consideration: all of the money is going into the same account, the same account number, at the same financial institution, from the same foreign country — stemming from the same transaction.

-As such, it’s going to look very conspicuous if the US is this person does not file a form 8300 and tries to make the argument that he suddenly received five different $4000 payments from various branches throughout Malaysia into his account during the same week.
+As such, it will look very conspicuous if the US is this person does not file a form 8300 and tries to make the argument that he suddenly received five different $4000 payments from various branches throughout Malaysia into his account during the same week.

 Received Payments Abroad?
 Remember FBAR & FATCA

-Depending on the facts and circumstances of your situation and your business you may be able to avoid reporting by receiving the cash transaction entirely outside of the United States.
-There are nuances to this rule, so it is important to be cautious if you’re going to rely upon.
+Depending on the facts and circumstances of your situation and your business, you may be able to avoid reporting by receiving the cash transaction entirely outside of the United States.

 The most important reporting requirements usually involve the following: